Gear Review – Shark S-Drak Helmet

 Another clever feature of the helmet is the quick release visor.
 Rather than a traditional flat visor the S-Drak visor has the recessed look of goggles and can be flipped up to into the outer shell – it’s also anti-scratch, anti-fog and single-hand operable, even with gloves on.
 Due to the shape of the visor you get some distortion around the outer edges, but no more than you’d see with goggles.

 The shape of the S-Drak is more square than round and provided me with a very comfortable fit.
-I felt my ears had more space than they do in other helmets I own and that the chin strap sat very very comfortably positioned.
+I felt my ears had more space than they do in other helmets I own and that the chin strap is padded well for a comfortable fit.
 The strap is also very easy to operate thanks to Sharks ‘precise-lock’ system.
 Wind noise was louder than in a full faced helmet, which was expected, but the visor and mask did do a decent job of cutting down wind chill.
 Maintaining the S-Drak has been made thanks to the lining to be removable and washable.
 The helmet can also easily accommodate Sharks ‘Sharktooth’ Bluetooth accessories.

 Available in sizes S through to XXL the Shark S-Drak retails for around $525 AUD.
 Along with the version pictured the S-Drak comes in a range of graphic finishes or plain carbon fibre.
 All Shark helmets are covered by their 5-year warranty